How Do You Decide Where to Live When You Retire?

 • Will you be able to get good medical care?
 Will the doctors accept Medicare?

-• How accessible are creature comforts like getting an ice cream cone or going out for a meal?
+• How accessible are creature comforts like getting an ice cream cone or going out to eat?
 As you age, will there be ways to get out, if you can’t do so on your own?

-• As you age, what happens if you need to change a light bulb or some routine maintenance needs to be done?
+• What happens if you need to change a light bulb or some routine maintenance needs to be done?
 When we first retire, we can probably handle those things ourselves.
 But as we age, we may need help.
-It could be nice to be in a community where there are people you can call on to assist you.
-You may not want to take care of the landscaping or hire others to do it.
+It could be nice to be in a community where help is readily available.
+You also might not want to take care of the landscaping or hire others to do it.
 Those responsible for maintenance in your development may be able to help you, too.

 • Who are you going to have lunch with?
 Sure, you want to spend time with your spouse, but you want to spend time with other people, too.
-Are there chances for you to have other friends and people you can go out with and spend time with so you’re not feeling too isolated?
+Are there chances you will have other friends and people you can go out with and spend time with?
+After all, you don’t want to feel too isolated.

 • How busy is the place going to get?
 We know what it’s like today.
 Remember, you’re planning to live there for the rest of your life – 15, 20, or even 30 years or even more depending on your lifespan.
 What are your thoughts about how that area is going to change over time?
 Is it going to become too busy or too big for you, or do you think it’s going to be about right?